Sonnet 272

 Half way to Wordsworth, I took a silent pause,

-Leaned on my pen, embraced a brief respite
+Leaned on my pen, embracing brief respite…

 To scour my weaker words and all their flaws